Is Proofreading a Good Side Hustle? (15 Reasons Why It Is)

 Since proofreading doesn’t require being near other people, you can do it during a pandemic.
 But that babysitting gig?
 As we know, it will come to a screeching halt.

-Of course, a proofreading side hustle can be done from home.
+Of course, a proofreading side hustle can be done from home, but it can also move with you.

-So even if you travel from the Eastern Hemisphere to the Western Hemisphere, or vice versa, your proofreading gig will happily accompany you!
+So even if you go from the Western Hemisphere to the Eastern Hemisphere, or vice versa, your proofreading gig will happily accompany you!

 6) You can start a proofreading side hustle in retirement.